nvaccess/nvda/projectDocs/translating/crowdin.md

 To insert or correct the translation for a string, first select it with the arrows, then tab to the blank edit field and type its translation.

-NVDA will beep if you are on a untranslated or fuzzy message.
+NVDA will beep if you are on an untranslated or fuzzy message.
 If you are using a braille display you'll see a star sign in-front of the messages you have to translate.

 You may want to spell the original string to be aware of any punctuation mark, capital letters, etc.